danforth-restorative/danforth-restorative.com/_posts/2021-01-19-nonviolence.md

 ---
-title: The Rise of Nonviolence - Gandhi, King, Wink, Rosenberg
+title: The Rise of Nonviolence – Gandhi • King • Wink • Rosenberg
-excerpt: This articles follows the philosophy and practice of nonviolence, as taught and lived by its greatest leaders.
-The first part reviews the teachings of Mahatmas Gandhi and Martin Luther King Jr, who gave us powerful examples of what is possible.
-The second part will share some of the message of Walter Wink and Marshall Rosenberg, who shared important truths that can help to fulfil the vision of Gandhi and King.
-description: This article follows the philosophy and practice of nonviolence, as taught and lived by its greatest leaders.
-The first part reviews the teachings of Mahatmas Gandhi and Martin Luther King Jr, who gave us powerful examples of what is possible.
-The second part will share some of the message of Walter Wink and Marshall Rosenberg, who shared important truths that can help to fulfil the vision of Gandhi and King.
+excerpt: >
+  Gandhi and King offer powerful examples of what is possible with a commitment to nonviolent resistance, fueled by love.
+Their nonviolent practices have been followed to great effect, but their examples of love, in the face of oppression are difficult to follow.

+  That could have something to do with that theologian Walter Wink called the Myth of Redemptive Violence, a pattern that's been repeated in nearly every story ever told.
+description: Gandhi and King offer powerful examples of what is possible with a commitment to nonviolent resistance, fueled by love.
+Their nonviolent practices have been followed to great effect, but their examples of love, in the face of oppression are difficult to follow.
 date: 2021-01-19
 image: /assets/images/Rise-of-Nonviolence.png
 tags: